-The topline is narrower for a more premium appearance.
-The speed pocket on the sole gives golfers additional distance from low strikes, preventing them from falling short of the greens.
+The top line is narrower for a more premium appearance.
+The speed pocket on the sole gives golfers extra distance from low strikes, preventing them from falling short of the greens.
 Their long irons are also capable of this.

 With the help of these irons, you may achieve whatever shot shape and ball flight you desire.

 Another reason you should utilize these irons right now is the new Dynamic Gold 105-gram shaft.
 This shaft is lighter than the other shafts used in TaylorMade irons in the past.

 And, as you may know, lighter shafts always result in faster and greater speedballs.

 - The top line is excellent for addressing confidence.

 - When you hit the ball, it makes a crisp sound.

 - Some golfers may dislike the additional speed provided by these irons.